caution !! this is an initial draft ... these notes are on my server for safe keeping !!

 This success induced others to engage in the same business, and in a few years others erected their silk mills, although on a smaller scale, on the Dane and the local tributary Howty Brook ... the weaving of silk ribbons became an new Congleton speciality ... by 1771 The Old Mill employed over 600 and by 1790 it dominated employment in the town.
 Immigration followed and the industrial revolution had begun ... without doubt Congleton was now on the map ...

-Not only silk but also cotton spinning; the earliest cotton mill was on the Dane, Shaw Mill, at Buglawton which was owned by Richard Martin (1760-95) and started up in 1784 ...
+A model for imitators ... not only silk but also cotton spinning; the earliest cotton mill in Congleton was on the Dane, Shaw Mill, at Buglawton ... owned by Richard Martin (1760-95) and started up in 1784.

 A quaint & interesting article on the mills of Congleton has been written by Karen Briddock.

-Of course fortunes ebbed and flowed and in 1836 Sandbach was expanding production.
+Of course fortunes ebbed and flowed and in 1836 Sandbach was expanding production ... but times were changing and silk was going with the flow.

-But the corrupt & extravagant powers that be had no choices; they were in a cleft stick, without their earnings from English imports, the strange foreigners would have nothing to exchange for the output of the Congleton mills ... the economy was a complex adaptive system, physically impossible to manage & control ... taxes & tariffs were mirages ...
+However corrupt & extravagant powers that be were, they had no choice; they were in a cleft stick ... without earnings from their exports, the strange foreigners would have had nothing to exchange for the output of the Congleton mills ... bills had to be paid, there was no free lunch ... the economy was a complex adaptive system of exchange, physically impossible to manage & control ... taxes & tariffs were mirages ... all ways up trade had to balance.

 But Richard Cobden was a smart cookie -